carlycarroll25/ISA530_FinalProject/README.md

 ## Project Structure

+### Data
+This project uses a cleaned subset of the Midlife in the United States (MIDUS) study restricted to twin pairs.
+The datasets included here are processed versions of the original MIDUS twin data, prepared for cross sectional, longitudinal, and within twin pair analyses.
+- **`MIDUS_twins_wide.csv`**: Wide format dataset with one row per individual, used for supervised learning and cross sectional analyses
+- **`MIDUS_twins_long.csv`**: Long format dataset with repeated observations across MIDUS waves, used for longitudinal mixed effects modeling
+- **`MIDUS_twins_diffs.csv`**: Within twin pair difference dataset used to isolate environmental and behavioral divergence while controlling for shared genetics

 ### Files
 - **`Data Preprocessing.ipynb`**: Cleans and prepares MIDUS twin data, constructs wide, long, and within pair difference datasets, and standardizes variables
 - **`Exploratory Data Analysis.ipynb`**: Performs descriptive analysis of self rated health, biological conditions, and environmental factors